-Questions about balancing work and raising a family are commonly asked by junior doctors.
+Questions about balancing work and starting a family are commonly asked by junior doctors.
 For those wondering, there really is no perfect time to start your family.
 It will always be challenging, but wonderful to have these competing interests in your life.

 Some choose to start early, enjoying relatively youthful parenting, others wait until most of the hard training time and exams are over, aware that time is always ticking away.
 This is a personal choice, and different options obviously suit different families.
 But there are a few issues to be aware of, and plan around to minimize financial stress.

 In order to be legally entitled to parental leave, you have to have been employed by your employer for twelve months before the actual, or expected date of birth, date of adoption, or 1st day of leave.
 The legal entitlement is to 52 weeks of unpaid leave, with an option to request a further 52 weeks (although the employer can decline this).

 The Australian Health system has generous parental leave benefits available, but due to the widespread use of temporary contracts, and being required to move hospitals for training, many doctors have missed out on paid parent leave (PPL).
 PPL is definitely worth considering timing for, as it will give most families far more time to bond.
 It is also worth having union membership, and attempting to get leave entitlements transferred between health services.
 If you are planning to stay in one health service for a long period, it is possible to negotiate a contract for more than one year.
 There is some variation in maternity leave according to health service.
 Leave can generally be taken at half pay for twice as long.